Department: BBR – Broad Branch Road, EPL – Earth and Planets Laboratory

-Location: Carnegie Science, Broad Branch Road, N.W., Washington, DC 20015
+Location: Carnegie Science, 5241 Broad Branch Road, N.W., Washington, DC 20015

+At Carnegie, we are committed to building a diverse and inclusive community.
+We believe academic environments should be places where diverse groups of people with a variety of viewpoints and ideas can thrive and work together.
+As such, we encourage applicants from under-represented groups and backgrounds to apply.
 The Carnegie Institution is an equal opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of gender, race/ethnicity, protected veteran status, disability, or other protected group status.

 Applications should be submitted online through the Apply Now button below by 30 November 2020.